Language Specification

 const WELCOME_MESSAGE = "Welcome to Swamp!"

-constants can contain more complex expressions including function calls:
+Constants can contain more complex expressions including function calls:

 const DOUBLE_PI = 2.0 * PI